 An interview with Davies Iyiegbu, Author of Foreignpreneur on the dependencies behind starting a successful business as a foreign entrepreneur.
-What makes or break a foreign entrepreneur in business.
+What makes or breaks a foreign entrepreneur in business?

 Tell us a bit about yourself and what you do?